 Children and women are given the first priority.
 Bambi’s assistance is used to meet basic human needs — such as food, rent, utilities, and medical care, when other conventional sources of support have been exhausted.

-Bambi consults with rabbinic advisors Rabbi Binyomin Finkel and Rabbi Moshe Uri Eisenstein when deciding on which families to help and regarding other important decisions.
+Bambi consults with Rabbinic advisors Rabbi Binyomin Finkel and Rabbi Shlomo Zev Carlebach when deciding on which families to help and regarding other important decisions.
 Rabbi Finkel is a Rosh Mesivta at the Mir Yeshiva and great-grandson of the saintly Rabbi Aryeh Levin.
-Rabbi Eisenstein is a respected dayan and expert in Jewish monetary matters.
-Bambi also works with Rachel Barzel, her financial administrator and government liaison.
+Rabbi Shlomo Zev Carlebach is a Dayan & Rosh Kollel in Yerushalayim.

 Every year each family receives a letter requesting new information which is reviewed to determine if they still qualify for assistance.

-Matan B’Seter Bambi helps 400 families monthly, plus an additional 600 or more families for Pesach and Sukkot.
+Matan B’Seter Bambi helps approximately 550 families monthly, plus additional families for Rosh Hashana, Pesach and Sukkot.
 The annual budget is limited only by the money raised — there are many qualified families who remain without any assistance on Bambi’s “waiting list” until additional funds can be raised.
-Bambi distributes approximately $1.3 million annually.
+Bambi distributes approximately $1.6 million annually.

 CONTACT US